jest-community/eslint-plugin-jest/docs/rules/no-unneeded-async-expect-function.md

 <!-- end auto-generated rule header -->

-`Jest` can handle fulfilled/rejected promisified function call normally but occassionally, engineers wrap said function in another `async` function that is excessively verbose and make the tests harder to read.
+`Jest` can handle fulfilled/rejected promisified function call normally but occasionally, engineers wrap said function in another `async` function that is excessively verbose and make the tests harder to read.

 ## Rule details